 Yes, and to answer your next question, there are no computer requirements other than a modern browser.

-In the majority of typical use cases, there are CSV and PDF exports available.
+CSV and PDF exports are available out of the box.
 Less common formats (XML, JSON, Yaml) can be made available through a custom project scope.

-Either the QBench API or the Microsoft Power BI interface allow you to do this with no additional customization.
+The QBench API or our Microsoft Power BI interface allows you to connect to your environment with no additional customization.
 If you require engineering support, that can be made available as part of a custom scope.

 QBench has the ability to store unstructured notes and responses with tests using a rich-text format.
+We also support a default template for that area so that your lab can pre-fill the section with prompts based on your business needs.
 While this does not count as a full-fledged Electronic Lab Notebook, a number of our customers find this to be sufficient.

 As long as customers maintain an active license, all platform data is stored indefinitely.
 If a customer terminates a license, the data is kept for six months as a courtesy.
 As part of the downgrade process, we work with customers who may wish to migrate the data for purposes of storage or re-use.